 If there are no errors in your grades, credits, or equivalents, approve the Final Grade Report in your MySA account within 30 days following the notification date.
 The sooner you approve your Grade Report, the sooner your grades post to your UW-Madison transcript.

 If you feel there is an error in your Grade Report, do not approve it.
-Contact your Enrollment Specialist Advisor regarding the issue(s) within 30 days of receipt of the email notification.
+Contact your Enrollment Manager regarding the issue(s) within 30 days of receipt of the email notification.

 Step 4